-To know the reason behind this, we need to first understand the importance of rocket nozzle.
+To know the reason behind this, we need to first understand the importance of a rocket nozzle.
 A rocket nozzle is basically used to expand and accelerate the combustion gases produced by burning the propellants so that the exhaust gases exit the nozzle at hypersonic velocities.
-Simply stating, the nozzle turns the static high pressure high temperature gas into rapidly moving gas at near-ambient pressure.
+Simply stated, the nozzle turns the static high-pressure high-temperature gas into rapidly moving gas at near-ambient pressure.

 Now let’s refer above figure.

 For a brief explanation, let’s just focus on two terms: Ambient Pressure (Pa) and Exit Pressure of exhaust (Pe).
 Maximum efficiency (i.e. maximum thrust) is obtained when Pa = Pe.
 For rockets traveling from the Earth to orbit, a simple nozzle design is only optimal at one altitude (as Pa decreases with height).